BrunoArsioli/llama-optimus/README.md

 ## What does llama-optimus do?

-- **Benchmarks and tunes** `llama.cpp` models for maximum `tokens/sec`, using automated parameter search.
+- **Tunes** `llama.cpp` parameters for maximum `tokens/sec`, using automated parameter search.
-- **Optimizes for token generation, prompt processing, or both.**
+- **Bayesian optimization** (Optuna) is used to maximize tokens/sec for prompt processing, generation or both
 - **Estimates or accepts user-specified GPU layer count (`-ngl`).**
 - **CLI interface:** All major parameters and paths are settable via command line or environment variable.
 - **Built on:** [Optuna](https://optuna.org/) for hyperparameter optimization and [llama.cpp](https://github.com/ggerganov/llama.cpp) for inference.

-## Features
-- **Bayesian optimization** (Optuna) to maximize tokens/sec for prompt processing or generation
-- Easily adapts to Apple Silicon, Linux x86, and NVIDIA GPU systems
+- Adapts to Apple Silicon, Linux x86, and NVIDIA GPU systems
-- CLI for seamless integration in scripts or interactive exploration
 - Outputs copy-paste-ready commands for `llama-server` and `llama-bench`
 - Quick/robust benchmarks (controlable via `-r` flag)
-- Fail-safe: avoids failed internal trials (via pre-accessment of the maxmum number of layers that can be passed to your GPU RAM)

 ---